How to Fix Bowing Drywall

 Dehumidifiers, encapsulation, drains, and other solutions can help keep your home or business comfortable, dry, and safe.
 A dry building will have fewer problems with warped drywall, wood rot, rusting supports, and other water-related damage.

 If the drywall is covering a bowed or leaning wall in the basement, the foundation may be failing.
 Oversaturated soil can push against the foundation wall with tremendous force.
 If you replace the drywall, you’re just putting a bandaid on a broken leg.
 You need to have a reliable foundation repair service inspect your property and determine the cause of the bowed wall.
 They can help repair the damage and prevent it from reoccurring.
-Don’t hesitate to have a foundation repair service in to look at your foundation.
+Don’t hesitate to have a foundation repair service look at your foundation.
 If the foundation wall collapses, it could be catastrophic for the rest of the building.

 Repairing Bowing Drywall